YounitedCredit/younited-genaibots/README.md

 5. **User Interactions Behaviors**:
     - Defines the behavior of user interactions across different messaging platforms and custom APIs.

-## Contribution Guidelines
-Interested in contributing?
-Please read through the `CONTRIBUTING.md` file to understand our contribution requirements and code of conduct.

 ## License
 This project is licensed under the MIT License - see the `LICENSE.md` file for more details.